We believe access to excellent healthcare is a basic human right.

 X Aetna

 We asked Aetna to be in network, and they denied us stating that they have “too many primary care nurse practitioners.”
-We have learned that they are in talks to merge with another company and are not starting any new contracts at this time.
+We recently re-applied on 9/9/2025, and we were denied again.

 We have been accepted by their TRADITIONAL product as well as the following managed care plans (Medicaid):